Han Nefkens

 Han Nefkens (born 1954) is a Dutch writer and art collector.
-Nefkens purchases and commissions international contemporary art with the specific purpose to give it on long-term loan or donate it to museums.
+Nefkens purchases and commissions international contemporary art for the specific purpose to give it on long-term loan or donate it to museums.

 Born in Rotterdam in 1954, Nefkens studied journalism in France and the United States.
 He worked as a radio correspondent in Mexico for eleven years.
 He discovered in 1987 he was HIV-positive.

 In 2001 he started the H+F Collection of contemporary art, which consists of photographs, videos, installations and paintings by – among others – Jeff Wall, Sam Taylor-Wood, Bill Viola, Shirin Neshat and Felix Gonzalez-Torres.

 Nefkens places them on long-term loan to museums in the Netherlands and abroad, including the Centraal Museum in Utrecht, Rotterdam’s Museum Boijmans Van Beuningen and FRAC Nord-Pas de Calais in Dunkirk.

 In 2006, Nefkens set up ArtAids, a foundation that uses art in order to increase awareness of HIV/AIDS and improve the lives of people living with HIV.

 In addition to being a collector and patron of the arts, Nefkens is also a writer.
 His first book, Bloedverwanten ("Blood Brothers"; 1995), is a semi-autobiographical novel about two brothers who are both infected with the AIDS virus.
 This was followed by a collection of short pieces,Twee lege stoelen ("Two Empty Chairs"; 2005).
 The book De Gevlogen Vogel notities over een herwonnen leven ("Borrowed Time: Notes on a Recovered Life"), which was published in 2008 and has been translated into Spanish, is a report of the lengthy recovery process of Nefkens' HIV induced encephalitis.

 "Giving is one of the most underrated values in society", Nefkens says.
 "By setting up something that I can share with others, I become part of the world.
 Sharing is the antidote to loneliness, when you share you are not alone."

+Nefkens is also the founder of an organisation named after him (Han Nefkens Foundation) and is also a long-time partner with Ilham Gallery of Kuala Lumpur, Malaysia.